Fred Beck

-Frederick Thomas Beck (November 17, 1886 - March 12, 1962) was an American baseball player in the major leagues from 1909 to 1911 with the Boston Doves, Cincinnati Reds, and Philadelphia Phillies.
+Frederick Thomas Beck (November 17, 1886 - March 12, 1962) was an American professional baseball player in the major leagues from 1909 to 1911 with the Boston Doves, Cincinnati Reds, and Philadelphia Phillies.
 In 1914 and 1915, he played for the Chicago Whales of the Federal League.
 In one season (1910), Beck tied two other players for the league lead in home runs.
 Beck played minor-league baseball for many years, missing one season due to service in World War I. He retired from professional baseball after the 1926 season.

 Biography

 Born and raised in Havana, Illinois, Beck got his start in organized baseball with semi-pro teams in Havana.
 He began his professional career with Bloomington of the Illinois–Indiana–Iowa League in 1905.
 The team planned to use Beck as a pitcher, but he had problems throwing strikes, so he was placed in the outfield.
 He played with Bloomington until mid-1908, when he was sold to the San Francisco Seals of the Pacific Coast League for $750.